Mbed-TLS/mbedtls/README.md

     cmake -LH

-Note that, with CMake, you can't adjust the compiler of compiler after the initial invocation of cmake.
+Note that, with CMake, you can't adjust the compiler or its flags after the initial invocation of cmake.
 This means that `CC=your_cc make` and `make CC=your_cc` will *not* work (similarly with `CFLAGS` and other variables).
 These variables need to be adjusted when invoking cmake for the first time,